adlnet/xAPI-Spec/xAPI.md

 	<tr>
 		<td>fileUrl</td>
 		<td>IRL</td>
-		<td>An IRL at which the attachment data may be retrieved, or from which it used
+		<td>An IRL at which the attachment data can be retrieved, or from which it used
 		to be retrievable. </td>
 		<td>Optional</td>
 	</tr>